Complete Guide

 "I can commit to 18 months if you can bring the rent to $X. That takes you through peak leasing season."

-3. Use Good Cause Protections
+Use Good Cause protections

-If rent is firm, negotiate upgrades: fresh paint, new appliances, AC unit, or repairs.
+If rent is firm, negotiate upgrades: fresh paint, new appliances, an AC unit, or repairs.
 Get it in writing.

-Red Flags
+Red flags

-NYC rental scams are sophisticated.
 Learn to spot the warning signs before you lose money.
+If something feels off, trust your gut and walk away.

 A gorgeous 2BR in Tribeca for $2,000?
 It's a scam.